varthe/tweakio/README.md

 >Torrentio only returns the size of a single episode, so file size estimates for full seasons will be inaccurate by default.
 Providing a TMDB API key allows Tweakio to fetch the actual episode count, improving accuracy.
 If left empty, Tweakio will assume 10 episodes per season.

 > [!TIP]
 > If Prowlarr and Tweakio are **NOT** in the same Docker Compose file, create a new network and connect it to the Prowlarr container.
-Then uncomment the `networks` section of the Docker Compose.
 >
 > ```bash
 > docker network create tweakio_network